What is CSS?

 In this version:

-• Styles related to the body element are grouped together, including resetting default styles and setting a base font and background color.
+element are grouped together, including resetting default styles and setting a base font and background color. - Styles for heading elements (

-• Styles for paragraph elements (p) are grouped together, setting the color and line height.
+) are grouped together, setting the color and line height.